paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 > $\Pi_{placement}$

-The Pi Placement depends on the function, there are 6 choices to choose as recalled here from {numref}`eee-table4-3`:
+The Pi Placement depends on the function, there are 6 choices to choose as recalled here from Table XX:

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee-table4-48')" placeholder="Search table...">